patevs/notes/try-dotnet/try-intro.md

-# Getting started with dotnet try
+# Getting Started with Try Dotnet

 > Try .NET provides developers and content authors with tools to create interactive experiences.